STOL Special Features

-The Engine:
+The Engine

-The Continental 0-200 engine installed in the STOL CH 750 LS is FAA certified under part 33.
-Engines are factory new.
+The Continental 0-200 engine installed in the STOL CH 750 S-LSA is factory new.

-ENGINE CERTIFIED UNDER FAA PART 33
+ENGINE CERTIFIED UNDER FAA PART 33, CERTIFIED FOR IFR OPERATIONS

 Seat Foam